 The Accounting Foundations courses provide the knowledge to prepare students in developing professional skills in the MS in Accountancy Program.
 Each Accounting Foundations course must be completed with a grade of C or higher before students enroll in the MS in Accountancy program.

-The program includes courses in the following subjects:
+Whether online or face-to-face the program includes courses in the following subjects:

 - Audit Theory and Practice